 And you just keep doing this until you’re completely drained (or for a certain amount of time).
 You have to pull deep, mentally, to reach your desired goal or to complete the drill.

-Also, suicides are a good drill for working on stopping and going, and quickly changing directions.
+Also, lines are a good drill for working on stopping and going, and quickly changing directions.

 This was probably one of my favourite drills back then.
 I still do it every now and then in my backyard or at the park.

-Aside from it being fun, it’s also a good exercise to trick yourself into running long distances.
+Aside from it being fun, lines are also a good exercise to trick yourself into running long distances.

 Since you’re running in a straight line, just going back and forth, you don’t actually know the distance of your run.
 This makes you feel like you’re not running that far and so you don’t dread the distance.

-But if you were to go running regularly, like around the neighbourhood, for instance, the distance would psyche you out.
+But if you were to go running around the neighbourhood, for instance, the distance would psyche you out because you won’t see the end of the path.

-With suicides, you just see the other side of the gym or the yard.
+With lines, you’ll see the other side of the gym or the yard.
 So your brain thinks it just has to move your body for a short distance.

 This is how easily our brains can be persuaded!